oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

 ### Prerequisites

-You need to have completed the steps in the **Setting up your tenancy** module.
+You need to have completed the tasks in the **Setting up your tenancy** module.

-## Step 1: Configuring the VM hosts file.
+## Task 1: Configuring the VM hosts file.

 To make it easier to switch to the Kubernetes environment we are using hostnames rather than IP addresses to locate the various services.